oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 ### Validating the Key Binding JWT

-To validate the signature on the Key Binding JWT, the Verifier MUST use the key material in the SD-JWT.
-If it is not clear from the SD-JWT, the Key Binding JWT MUST specify which key material the Verifier needs to use to validate the Key Binding JWT signature using JOSE header parameters such as `kid` and `x5c`.
+The Verifier MUST ensure that the key with which it validates the signature on the Key Binding JWT is the key specified in the SD-JWT as the using the Holder's public key.
+For example, if the SD-JWT contains a `cnf` value of type `jkt`, the Verifier would confirm that the public key's JWK Thumbprint matches the `jkt` value.
+Or if the SD-JWT contains a `cnf` value of type `jwk`, then the Verifier could parse the provided JWK and use it to verify the Key Binding JWT.

 Whether to require Key Binding is up to the Verifier's policy, based on the set of trust requirements such as trust frameworks it belongs to.
 See